SalarGhotaslo/GithubCV/README.md

 - Managing large schemes throughout the whole project lifecycle.
 - Accountable for: project scope, project team, budgets, timelines and presenting progress.
-- Collobrating with external developers to create bespoke technologies to cater for the needs of the project.
+- Collaborating  with external developers to create bespoke technologies to cater for the needs of the project.
 - Built and nurtured a great relationship with various stakeholders.
 <br>